 However, if the felt is installed in high temperatures the asphalt becomes pliable and the tar paper can slide when being installed.
 This is a hazard for the roofers since the tile roofs have a pitch.

 Both the self-adhering and synthetic concrete tile underlayments have better UV resistance than felt.
 If a tile breaks on your tile roof and exposes the surface of the underlayment it is advised to get the tile replaced as soon as possible.

 The SBS-modified felts are generally more UV resistant than the organic felts.
 Felt does not win the UV resistance test for underlayments in Arizona.

 The synthetics are out ruled out being that they are not self-sealing when a nail is pounded through their surface.
 In fact, we would NOT recommend synthetics under tile at all for Arizona.
 It is the best underlayment for under shingle roofs in cold climates.

 One of the biggest faults synthetics have is not being repairable.
 One of the other two options is if there is a premature leak then they can easily be repaired with more felt and tar.

 Many times a tile roof starts leaking in a high water flow area years before the rest of the underlayment needs to be changed.
 In our opinion synthetics is one of the worst underlayments for tile roofs in Arizona.

-While self-adhering underlayment is the best tile underlayment in Arizona for durability, length of life, and UV resistance; an SBS rubber modified felt is our pick.
+While self-adhering underlayment is the best tile underlayment in Arizona for durability, length of life and UV resistance, an SBS rubber-modified felt is our pick.

-A particular brand that we like the most is TU-43.
+The particular brand that we like the most is TU-43.
 Tu-43 lasts a long time, it can easily be repaired, has a rubber and fiberglass core, and it is has a reasonable price tag.